 - rope for life at sea

-- royal crown for being in the service of the Queen
+- royal crown for being in the service of the Crown

-In the early years the Coast Guard significantly expanded its fleet.
-The Marine Service ships were scheduled for replacement, so new ships were commissioned.
-The Canadian Coast Guard College was established to train hundreds of new officers and crewmembers.w
+In the early years, the Canadian Coast Guard significantly expanded its fleet.
+The Marine Service’s ships were scheduled for replacement, so new ships were commissioned.
+The Canadian Coast Guard College was established to train hundreds of new officers and crew members.

-In 1995 the Coast Guard moved to the Department of Fisheries and Oceans to save costs.
-The Department’s Science and Conservation and Protection fleets were incorporated with the Coast Guard fleet.
-This joined the 2 largest civilian fleets in the federal government under one department.
+In 1995, the Canadian Coast Guard moved to the Department of Fisheries and Oceans to save costs.
+The Department’s Science and Conservation and Protection fleets were incorporated with the Canadian Coast Guard fleet.
+This joined the two largest civilian fleets in the federal government under one department.

 2005 to present

-In 2005 the Coast Guard was declared a special operating agency of the Department of Fisheries and Oceans.
+In 2005, the Canadian Coast Guard was declared a special operating agency of the Department of Fisheries and Oceans.